Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Results and discussion

 where $D_L$ is the luminosity distance of our target expressed in Mpc, $I_{\rm CO}$ is the integrated line flux, and $A_{10}=0.793\times10^{-7}$ s$^{-1}$ is the Einstein coefficient. $Q_{10}$ and $X_{10}$ are, respectively, the [CI] excitation factor and the [CI]/H$_2$ abundance ratio.
 For these quantities, we employ literature-standard values of $X_{CI}=3\times10^{-5}$ and $Q_{10}=0.6$ \citep{Papadopoulos_04,Bothwell_17}.
 Through \Eq\ref{eq:ci}, we estimate the gas masses for RSN-84, RSN-121, RSN-235, and RSN-361 reported in \Tab\ref{tab:properties}.
 For all the other targets, in which we did not detect the [CI](1-0) line, we derive the gas mass from the CO(1-0) line through the relation

 (see e.g. \citealt{Bolatto_13} and references therein).
 It is well known that the value of $\alpha_{\rm CO}$ is highly uncertain and strongly dependent on the specific property of each galaxy.
-In this study, we choose a literature value of 0.8 $M_\odot$ [K km s$^{-1}$ pc${^-2}$]$^{-1}$ usually employed for star-bursting galaxies (see e.g. \citealt{Bolatto_13,Gururajan_23}).
+In this study, we choose a literature value of 0.8 $M_\odot$ [K km s$^{-1}$ pc$^{-2}$]$^{-1}$ usually employed for star-bursting galaxies (see e.g. \citealt{Bolatto_13,Gururajan_23}).
 In order to use \Eq\ref{eq:alpha_co}, we need to rescale the measured fluxes of our CO lines to the CO(1-0) transition by assuming a CO-Spectral Line Energy Distribution (SLED).
 Several studies highlighted how the CO-SLED of galaxies is strongly affected by the presence of AGN \citep[see e.g.][]{Vallini_19} and evolves with redshift \citep[e.g.][]{Boogard_20}.
-Since the previous test performed on our targets by \citet{Talia_21} and \citet{Gentile_23} (together with the null AGN fraction obtained through SED-fitting with \textsc{Cigale}; \Sec\ref{sec:SEDFitting}) excluded the presence of strong nuclear activity, we choose the CO-SLED obtained by \citet{Bothwell_13} for a sample of DSFGs in the redshift range $1.2-4.1$ (i.e. compatible with the spec-\textit{z} of our targets).
-More in detail, for our targets, we employ $R_{31}=2.3\pm0.3$, $R_{41}=3.0\pm0.4$, and $R_{51}=3.8\pm0.7$, where $R_{n1}$ is the ratio between the nth CO transition and the CO(1-0).
+Since the previous test performed on our targets by \citet{Talia_21} and \citet{Gentile_24} (together with the null AGN fraction obtained through SED-fitting with \textsc{Cigale}; \Sec\ref{sec:SEDFitting}) excluded the presence of strong nuclear activity, we choose the CO-SLED obtained by \citet{Bothwell_13} for a sample of DSFGs in the redshift range $1.2-4.1$ (i.e. compatible with the spec-\textit{z} of our targets).
+More in detail, for our targets, we employ $R_{31}=2.3\pm0.3$, $R_{41}=3.0\pm0.4$, and $R_{51}=3.8\pm0.7$, where $R_{n1}$ is the ratio between the {integrated line flux in the} nth CO transition and the CO(1-0).
 The gas mass obtained through these relations are reported in \Tab\ref{tab:properties}.
 For the galaxies with both a CO and a [CI] line, we report both the estimation of the gas mass.
-However, since the values estimated from the [CI](1-0) line rely on less assumption than those based on the CO lines (and are not affected by all the uncertainties on the $\alpha_{\rm CO}$ value), we employ these gas masses in the following analyses.
+However, since the values estimated from the [CI](1-0) line rely on less assumption than those based on the CO lines ({i.e. they do not rely on the assumed CO-SLED, albeit they still depend on the conversion factor between the [CI](1-0), as uncertain as the $\alpha_{\rm CO}$ value}), we employ these gas masses in the following analyses.
 The information about the gas content of our galaxies can be combined with the SFR estimated in \Sec\ref{sec:SEDFitting} and reported in \Tab\ref{tab:properties} to assess the depletion time of our galaxies.
 This quantity is defined as the amount of time in which each object would transform its whole gas mass in stars assuming a constant SFR: